Syrmia: Geography

+The western part of Syrmia is part of the Vukovar-Syrmia County in Croatia.

-The majority of Syrmia is located in the Srem District in Serbia.
+The majority of eastern Syrmia is located in the Srem District in Serbia.
 A smaller area around Novi Sad is part of the South Bačka District, and another smaller area around Novi Beograd, Zemun, and Surčin belongs to the City of Belgrade.
-The remaining part of Syrmia is part of the Vukovar-Syrmia County in Croatia.

 Syrmia's only mountain is Fruška Gora with its highest peak, Crveni Čot, at 539 m.